Baked Apples in a Semolina Soufflé

 |4||Medium eggs, (organic or free range) seperated|

-5. Pour the semolina soufflé mixture into the prepared baking dish and embed the apples in it.
-Dab a knob of butter on each apple, sprinkle sugar over the dish, and bake in the pre-heated oven for 25 minutes.
+Pour the mixture into the prepared baking dish and embed the baked apples in it.
+Dab a knob of butter on top of each apple and sprinkle caster sugar evenly over the surface of the pudding.
+Bake for 25 minutes or until the soufflé is risen and golden.
+Serve at once, sprinkled with icing sugar.